NarenVaithiyaa/Dia-sole/README.md

 Step 3: Run '''flutter run''' to run and preview the app.

 Additional commands:
-1. ```bash
-flutter doctor
-to check the status of your flutter installation
+1. '''flutter doctor''' to check the status of your flutter installation
 2. '''flutter devices''' to list all available devices/emulators to run the app on.